 9.1.
-Separate statement of profit or loss
+Consolidated Statement of Profit or Loss

-In 2016, the Bank BGŻ BNP Paribas generated a net profit of PLN 49,388 thousand, which denoted a year-on-year growth by PLN 41,125 thousand (497.7%).
+In 2016, the Capital Group of Bank BGŻ BNP Paribas generated a net profit of PLN 76,860 thousand, i.e. higher by PLN 63,567 thousand (478.2%) year-on-year.

-The net banking income generated in 2016 was PLN 2,492,248 thousand and was 23.5% higher than in 2015.
-It resulted mostly from the improved interest income.
+Net banking income generated in 2016 was PLN 2,640,219 thousand and was higher by 28.8% year-on-year.
+The increase resulted from improvement of net interest income.

-The main factors that determined the comparison of the performance in the reporting periods under discussion were the mergers of banks BGŻ, BNPP Polska and Sygma Bank Polska in 2015 and 2016.
-Data comparability was upset by the prospective recognition of the result of BNPP Polska in the profit or loss of the Bank in the 2015, i.e. from 30 April 2015, and the performance of Sygma Bank Polska being included in that of the Bank as from 31 May 2016.
+The main factors that determined the change in the performances in the reporting periods under discussion were the aforementioned mergers of banks BGŻ, BNPP Polska and Sygma Bank Polska in 2015 and 2016.
+Data comparability was upset by the prospective recognition of the result of BNPP Polska in the profit or loss of the Capital Group in the first half of 2015, i.e. from 30 April 2015, and beginning consolidation of Sygma Bank Polska S.A. results from the moment of the purchase of shares of the Bank.